-Colombia Alto Del Obispo Coffee 250g – 1KG
+Colombia Efrain Ledezma Coffee 250g – 1KG

 We have selected this coffee from the village of Alto Del Obispo, in the Municipality of San Agustin, Huila.
 This area is known for its ability to produce excellent coffees with interesting and vibrant cup profiles.
 The altitude of 1700 masl and volcanic soils, combined with steady levels of annual rainfall, ensure near perfect conditions for cultivating specialty coffee.